gabeklein/expressive-mvc/README.md

 <h2 id="concept-destruct">Destructuring</h2>

-Because of how [subscriptions](#concept-subscription) work, a good idea is to destructure values intended for use in a given component.
+Because of how [subscriptions](#concept-subscription) work, a good idea is to destructure values intended for the component.
+To cover normal pitfalls, you'll see a **`set`** and **`get`** added to the state for you.

-The usual downside here though, is needing an original reference to update values.
-This is why two reserved keys **`get`** and **`set`** are defined for you; with them we can still access the full instance.

 > Not to be confused with the keywords.
-Just properties, they are both a circular reference to full state.
-Use what makes the most sense semantically.
+Just properties, they are both a circular reference to state.

 ### `set`

+The usual downside to destructuring is you can't use it for assignments.
+To solve this, we have `set` for updating values on the full state.

 ```jsx
 const KitchenCounter = () => {